arthurescriou/OPSCI/TME5.md

 ### Part 5 : GitLab Pages deployment using:

+Clone the react-redis repository and host it with gitlab pages.

 #### 1.Activate GitLab Pages:

-* Go to your GitLab project settings -> Pages.
+- Go to your GitLab project settings -> Pages.
-* Choose a subdomain or use your root domain.
+- Choose a subdomain or use your root domain.
-* Click "Save changes."
+- Click "Save changes."

-#### 2.Add GitLab Pages job to .gitlab-ci.yml
+#### 2.Create a gitlab-ci.yml file

+The gitlab-ci.yml must specify a job that will build the react project and will specify the `build` folder as artifact for gitlab pages.

+### Part 6 : Deployment (bonus)

+Now that every images are built.
+How can we deploy it on a kubernetes cluster or on machine with docker ? (from gitlab of course)